florentchevallier/GPX-Combiner/README.md

 <details>
 <summary><strong>The app crashes on launch / "Python quit unexpectedly"</strong></summary>

 This is almost always a broken Tcl/Tk install from Homebrew.
-See the [macOS installation](#macos) steps above — installing/repairing `python-tk` and restarting your Mac fixes this in most cases.
+See the [Run from source](#option-b--run-from-source) steps above — installing/repairing `python-tk` and restarting your Mac fixes this in most cases.
 </details>

 <details>